 A 2024 study presented at the International Continence Society conference evaluated 10 bladder diary apps and reported concerning results:

 The researchers concluded that “the majority of bladder tracking apps are unsuited to clinical use.”
-P Water App’s approach is different: science-backed methodology, peer-reviewed research validating bathroom frequency as a hydration indicator, privacy-first design (data stays on your device unless you choose to share it), and the lowest-friction logging path on iPhone and Apple Watch.
+P’s approach is different: science-backed methodology, peer-reviewed research validating bathroom frequency as a hydration indicator, privacy-first design (data stays on your device unless you choose to share it), and the lowest-friction logging path on iPhone and Apple Watch.

 One tap per bathroom visit.
 From your iPhone or Apple Watch.
-P Water App tracks frequency, timing, and trends so you and your pelvic floor PT get reliable data without the hassle of paper.
+P tracks frequency, timing, and trends so you and your pelvic floor PT get reliable data without the hassle of paper.

 A 3 to 7 day record of your bathroom activity that pelvic floor physiotherapists use to identify patterns.
 The International Continence Society defines three levels: a time-only chart, a time-plus-volume chart, and a full diary that includes urgency, leakage, fluid intake, and pad usage.
 Your PT typically asks for one to baseline your symptoms before treatment and to measure progress between sessions.